ni/measurement-plugin-labview/CONTRIBUTING.md

 (taken from [developercertificate.org](https://developercertificate.org/))

 See [LICENSE](https://github.com/ni/measurement-services-labview/blob/master/LICENSE)
-for details about how Measurement Services Support for LabVIEW is licensed.
+for details about how MeasurementLink LabVIEW Support is licensed.